jeswin/wireman/README.md

 # Installation

-Install basho first.
-It's a required dependency for now.
+Install yarn and basho first.
+These are required dependencies for now.
+We need yarn because npm has long standing bugs - someone tell them.

 ```bash
 npm i -g basho